 It was King Matthias Corvinus who took Fraknó Castle back from the Austrians in 1488 but it had to be given back to the Habsburgs three years later.
 The Austrians had been in charge for the next 135 years, until 1626.
 The castle was at a strategic place and it was thought untakeable.
 When Sultan Suleiman was marching on to take Vienna in 1529, he did not even think of taking Fraknó Castle, except burning its village.

 Its walls couldn’t be taken by Prince Bocskai István in 1605 and by Prince Bethlen Gábor in 1619 nor by the Ottomans in 1683.
-The castle had been in the Esterházy family’s hands since 1622 until the present day, as the family’s headquarters.
+The castle had been in the Esterházy family’s hands from 1622 until the present day, as the family’s headquarters.
 Eszterházy Miklós had paid 400,000 gold Forints for Fraknó and Kismarton in 1622.
 He was made Count of Fraknó in 1626.
 His first thing was to pull down the old walls – except the Old Tower – and build a nice new castle between 1635-1637.
 Prince Pál, the son of Palatine Miklós wrote about this construction the next: “We (the family members) were carrying up the bricks (in the tower’s narrow staircase) by handing them from hand to hand and it was ready in a day.”

 The great Palace got ready in 1637 and the Chapel in 1642.
 The huge bastions and the walls were finished around 1660.
 Yet, the castle was not very comfortable, it was cold and windy so the family later moved to Kismarton.
 Having lost WWI, Fraknó was given to Austria after 1918.
 The museum can boast very nice collections.
 Here is a great video about the museum of the castle: